trealla-prolog/trealla/README.md

 ## Compile targets

-There are two compile targets for WASM builds.
+There's a bunch of new compile targets for WASM.

 ### wasm

 `make wasm` will build a pure WASI version of Trealla: `tpl.wasm`.
 This binary can be executed by any runtime that supports WASI.
-For example, you can use it [with Spin to serve webpages](https://github.com/guregu/php/blob/519031a86a02b812962c264dd7037b82dc77e02d/spin.toml#L10).
-Currently the Go port of Trealla uses this.
+(Mostly) upstreamed.

 ### libtpl

 `make libtpl` will build a WASM binary with host calls enabled: `libtpl.wasm`.
 This adds host-guest interop exports and imports that break pure WASI compatibility.
-This is currently used by trealla-js.
-When WASI libraries for browsers improve, we can get rid of this and use standard WASI APIs instead.
+This is currently used by the Go port.

+### libtpl-js

+`make libtpl-js` builds the trealla-js version of libtpl.
+Includes [JS-specific predicates](https://github.com/guregu/trealla-js#predicate-reference).

+### libtpl-spin

+`make libtpl-spin` builds the [Spin](https://github.com/fermyon/spin)-flavored libtpl.

+`make SPINDIR=path/to/spin/source wit` to generate the WASM component code via wit-bindgen.

+#### Spin Components

+See `library/spin.pl`.

+- [x] Inbound HTTP (via `http_handler/4` multifile predicate)
+- [x] Outbound HTTP (via `http_fetch/3`)
+- [ ] Outbound PostgreSQL
+- [ ] Inbound Redis
+- [ ] Outbound Redis

 ## See also